 The DSL, in conjunction with the Head, prepares a termly report to governors regarding the management of safeguarding.
+In the summer term the Deputy Head (Pastoral) also completes an Annual Safeguarding Review for the governors.

-During term time, the DSL and/ or a DDSL will always be available (during school hours) for staff in the School to discuss any safeguarding concerns.
-If a DSL or DDSL is not available in person, they can be contacted on the phone in the first instance.
+During term, the DSL and/ or a DDSL will always be available (during School hours) for staff in the School to discuss any safeguarding concerns.
+If a DSL or DDSL is not available in person, they can be contacted on the phone.
 For out of hours/out of term activities, the School's arranges for one of the DSL or DDSLs and/or the Head to be available.

 The DSL or Deputy DSL should liaise with its safeguarding partners and work with other agencies in line with WT.
 "NSPCC - When to call the police" can assist the DSL or Deputy DSL understand when they should consider calling the police and what to expect when they do.
-The DSL or DDSL will also be responsible for liaising with the senior mental health lead and, where available, the local authority Mental Health Support Team, where safeguarding concerns are linked to mental health
+The DSL or DDSL will also be responsible for liaising with the senior mental health lead and, where available, the local authority Mental Health Support Team, where safeguarding concerns are linked to mental health.

-Whilst the Head should ensure that the policies and procedures adopted are understood and followed by all staff, the Governors are ultimately responsible for ensuring staff are competent, supported and regularly reviewed in relation to safeguarding, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.
+Whilst the Head ensures that policies and procedures adopted are understood and followed by all staff, the Governors are ultimately responsible for ensuring staff are competent, supported and regularly reviewed in relation to safeguarding, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.